mfernandezfunes/check-repos/README.md

 ```

 All output files (`docker-images-*.txt`, `analyzed-repos.txt`, `unique-images.txt`) will be saved in the directory specified by `OUTPUT_PATH` (default: `./output`).

+When `ACCUMULATE_RESULTS=true`, all results will be saved to `docker-images-all.txt` instead of the offset/limit specific file.

 ### Pagination